-Richard II’s reign began and ended at the Tower.
+Richard II’s reign began and ended at the Tower of London.
 His magnificent coronation procession set out from the Tower to Westminster Abbey in 1377.

 Richard used the fortress as a place of refuge in times of political crisis.
 However, in 1381, while he was riding out to Mile End to talk to the leaders of the Peasants’ Revolt, rebels surged into the Tower seeking ‘traitors’.